 Corporate Negligence Cases

-The consequences of corporate negligence can be devastating, leading to:
+The consequences of corporate negligence include:

 - Environmental disasters, such as oil spills and toxic waste dumping, which contaminate ecosystems and threaten biodiversity.